EdwardMan917/matic-docs/docs/edge/additional-features/permission-contract-deployment.md

 ## Overview

 This guide goes into detail on how to whitelist addresses that can deploy smart contracts. <br/> Sometimes network operators wish to prevent users from deploying smart contracts that are unrelated to the network's purpose.
 Network operators can whitelist addresses that can deploy contracts in order to do so.
 Network operators can add or remove addresses.
-If the whitelist is empty any address can do the deployment, if not only addresses from the deployment whitelist can.
+If the whitelist is empty, any address can do the deployment, if not, only addresses from the deployment whitelist can.

 :::warning How to apply the changes